Authoring Dynamic Code Generation Skills

 Descriptor Surface

 The source descriptor for this family is dcgskill.md.
-During preparation, the subsystem reads the descriptor through the generic skill document parser and then extracts a small set of sections: prompt guidance, argument description, and LLM mode.
+During preparation, the subsystem reads the descriptor through the generic skill document parser and then extracts a small set of sections: prompt guidance, argument description, and the LLM model value.
 The recognized aliases are deliberately narrow.
 Prompt supplies the behavioral guidance.
 Argument, Input, or Parameters can supply a descriptive explanation of the expected input.
-LLM Mode, LLM-Mode, or Mode influence how the subsystem normalizes the execution tier.
+LLM Model, LLM-Model, or Model determine which model value is used for the text/code decision prompt.

 The important limitation is that the argument section does not redefine the runtime argument key.
 The subsystem always treats the operative argument name as input.
 The descriptor may describe that input more precisely, but it does not rename it.
 If a caller passes structured arguments explicitly, the subsystem looks for args.input; otherwise it falls back to the raw prompt text.